-- 52. Adoption of the Law N° 27/2001 of 28 April 2001: - In its Article 33, it stipulates that all sexual relations or any practice based on sex with a child whatever the form and means used, constitutes a defilement committed against the child; - in its Articles 33-38, it provides for sanctions in the case of sexual violence and sexual exploitation of the child and its inducement in exploitative or unlawful sexual activities or prostitution; - In its Articles 39-40, it provides for punishments for those who manage and finance houses for exploitative use of children in prostitution and pornographic performances or materials; - In its Article 41, it punishes offenders of kidnapping, sale and trafficking of children. - 53.
-The penal Code envisages sanctions in the following cases of the facilities for the prostitution (Article 371-373 of the Penal Code) and of the incentive to the prostitution (Articles 364-367 of the Penal Code); - 54.
-Adoption of a law of the Repressing sexually based Violence; - 55.
-The bill on the Prevention, Prosecution and Repression of Human Trafficking prohibits and punishes trafficking in children, the involvement of a child in trans-national conflicts,

-- illegal adoption, early marriage, etc. Sanctions are also specified for people who refuse to give information on the sale and trafficking of children; - 56.
+- 64. In its Articles 33-38, it provides for sanctions in the case of sexual violence and sexual exploitation of the child and its inducement in exploitative or unlawful sexual activities or prostitution. - 65.
+In its Articles 39-40, it provides for punishments for those who manage and finance houses for exploitative use of children in prostitution and pornographic performances or materials. - 66.
+In its Article 41, it punishes offenders of kidnapping, sale and trafficking of children. - 67.
+The penal Code envisages sanctions in the following cases of the facilities for the prostitution (Articles 371-373 of the Penal Code) and of the incentive to the prostitution (Articles 364-367 of the Penal Code); - (2) Adoption of a law of the repressing sexually based violence - 68.
+The bill on the Prevention, Prosecution and Repression of Human Trafficking prohibits and punishes trafficking in children, the involvement of a child in trans-national conflicts, illegal adoption, early marriage, etc. Sanctions are also specified for people who refuse to give information on the sale and trafficking of children; - 69.
 Adoption of the National Policy on Orphans and other Vulnerable Children.
-This policy was harmonised with strategic plans for the rehabilitation of street children and OVC, in general; - 57.
-The national five-year plan to fight against the worst forms of child labour; - 58.
-Public awareness campaigns on the Optional Protocol throughout the country, including the sensitisation carried out by Imbuto Foundation17 on the following themes: - "Care for every child as you would care for your own" - "Adults who infect children, denounce them"; - "Speak about sexuality to your children".
+This policy was harmonised with strategic plans for the rehabilitation of street children and OVC, in general; - 70.
+The national five-year plan to fight against the worst forms of child labour; - 71.
+Public awareness campaigns on the Optional Protocol throughout the country, including the sensitisation carried out by Imbuto Foundation on the following themes: - (a) "Care for every child as you would care for your own"; - (b) "Adults who infect children, denounce them"; - (c) "Speak about sexuality to your children".

-Bilateral measures
+(ii) Bilateral measures

-- 59. Rwanda is member of the global international police network against international criminals "International organization of Criminal Investigation Police (IOCP) commonly known as "Interpol".
-This co-operation is used when a witness must be interrogated abroad, to carry out preliminary investigation, to communicate rogatory commissions. - 60.
-Rwanda and Burundi plan to sign a memorandum on Gender and the protection of the rights of children18.
+- 72. Rwanda is member of the global international police network against international criminals "International organization of Criminal Investigation Police (IOCP) commonly known as "Interpol".
+This co-operation is used when a witness must be interrogated abroad, to carry out preliminary investigation, to communicate rogatory commissions. - 73.
+Rwanda and Burundi plan to sign a memorandum on Gender and the protection of the rights of children.
 Particularly concerning the protection of children, a draft agreement aims at curbing human trafficking, especially children and women and more particularly the trafficking of street children from districts bordering the two countries.

-Multilateral measures
+(iii) Multilateral measures

-- 61. The country ratified almost all conventions related to the trafficking, child sale, exploitative use of children in prostitution and pornography performances and materials: - The Convention n° 182 on the Worst Forms of Child Labour and Immediate Action, 1999 ratified by P.D.
-N° 39 bis/01 of 30 September 1999 (Ratification deposited on 21 May 2000);
+74. The country ratified almost all conventions related to the trafficking, child sale, exploitative use of children in prostitution and pornography performances and materials:

-17 Imbuto Foundation replaced PACFA (Protection and Care of Families against AIDS.
+Imbuto Foundation replaced PACFA (Protection and Care of Families against AIDS.
 This initiative was born seven years ago from the Summit of Sub-Saharan African First Ladies held in Kigali to comfort and care for vulnerable groups affected by HIV/AIDS

-18 Letter 0373/2/2003/Beijing/08 dated 29 May 2008 of the Ministry in the Office of the Prime Minister in charge of Gender and Family Promotion to the Minister of foreign Affairs and Cooperation
+Letter 0373/2/2003/Beijing/08 dated 29 May 2008 of the Ministry in the Office of the Prime Minister in charge of Gender and Family Promotion to the Minister of foreign Affairs and Cooperation